20 part-time jobs for seniors in retirement

 There is no shortage of people out there who either don’t have the time, or the interest, in completing their own tax returns.
 This job is very seasonal in nature, but helping people file their income taxes can be a great way to make some extra money.
 You could try to find seasonal employment with a tax preparation company, like H & R Block or Liberty Tax, or you could work on a freelance basis, with the help of intuitive tax return software from companies like TurboTax.
 Start by offering your services to family and friends, and expand out from there.
 You may be surprised at how many take you up on your offer.

 If you are skilled at sewing and can make clothing alterations, you can make extra income by working as a seamstress, or tailor.
 This is a skill that not a lot of people possess anymore, making it a service that’s always in demand.
-It requires little overhead, you can work out of the comfort of your home, and advertise your services through your local community Facebook group, or at public spaces, such as community centres.
+It requires little overhead, you can work out of the comfort of your home, and advertise your services through your local community Facebook group, or at public spaces, such as community centers.

 Just about any service can be done on a freelance basis these days.
 Many creative professionals, such as artists, writers, editors, musicians, graphic and web designers, make a good living working for several clients, in a freelance capacity.
 The beauty of freelancing is that you get to choose the clientele you want to work for, and the type of work you’ll do.
 You can also decide how much or how little you want to work, making it one of the best jobs for retirees who still want to work during retirement.
 Freelance marketplaces like Fiverr and Upwork can be great places to get started freelancing.